I am a full-stack developer who likes building things.

 You can see my profile and various projects for each cert here.

-I’m a not shabby level 4Kyu on Codewars and am in the top 0.2% in terms of honor rankings.
+I’m a respectable level 4Kyu on Codewars and am in the top 0.2% in terms of honour rankings.

 You can see my profile and completed Katas here.